aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.3.2 =
+* fixed: is_tax was called incorrectly
+* fixed: settings for effected loops was not working properly
+* tested with wordpress version 6.8
+* tested with woocommerce version 9.8.2

 = Version 4.3.1 =
 * tested with wordpress version 6.7.1